Funeral Directors Category: South East England

 Amanda has a background in bookkeeping and a very practical outlook on life.
 “I can’t see myself ever doing anything else,” she says.
 “I love this job.
 Every day is different, every family is important, every funeral I get nervous – but if I don’t get that butterfly in my tummy I’ll know there’s something wrong.
 I don’t ever want to get complacent, it’s too important to each family that everything is perfect.”

-The business is now run from Amanda and Adrian’s home in West End, Surrey, and Amanda visits clients in their own homes to discuss the funeral arrangements.
+The business is now run from Serenity House in Worplesdon, Surrey where Town and Country Funerals are based, and Amanda visits clients in their own homes to discuss the funeral arrangements if they don’t wish to travel here.
 She goes to collect the body of the person who has died herself with assistance from her husband or one of their part time assistants.
-Between the date of collection and the day of the funeral, people are kept in refrigerated conditions in the converted barn shared by the two companies, where their mortuary and coffin storage is also housed.
-If families want to spend time with the person who has died this can be arranged at either a local friendly funeral director’s chapel of rest, or in the Cemetery Chapel at Brookwood Cemetery for an additional fee.
+Between the date of collection and the day of the funeral, people are kept in refrigerated conditions in the premises shared by the two companies, where their mortuary and coffin storage is also housed.
+If families want to spend time with the person who has died this can be arranged at Serenity House.
 “We don’t include this fee in our normal service charge because not everyone wants it.
 We don’t believe in averaging out the costs so that some families subsidise others, each of our clients pays for exactly what they want from us and nothing more.”

 Costs are kept low by the lack of overheads in the business and by requiring full payment in advance from each client.
 This means that the company carries no bad debt, and enables them to continue offering a very personal service at a very modest rate.
 Assistance with home organised funerals, direct cremations and no fuss simple cremations are the hallmark of the service Evelyn’s Funerals offers, although any kind of funeral can be arranged if the client prefers.